EraX-AI/viColQwen/.ipynb_checkpoints/README-checkpoint.md

 ## Abstract

-Modern multimodal systems often struggle with the complexity of managing separate embedding spaces for different data types (e.g., text, images), leading to representational fragmentation, intricate retrieval pipelines, and suboptimal cross-modal reasoning.
-We introduce **viOmniQwen**, an advanced multimodal embedding model engineered to generate **high-dimensional, unified representations** for images, texts, and their arbitrary combinations within a single vector space.
-Built upon the powerful **Qwen2-VL 2B** vision-language architecture, viOmniQwen employs a sophisticated contrastive learning paradigm, inspired by ColPali but significantly enhanced.
-The model is trained on a **large-scale, heterogeneous dataset exceeding 11 million samples**, strategically integrating challenging text-text semantic similarity pairs (with continuous scores), complex instruction-following data, multi-image Optical Character Recognition (OCR) tasks, and multi-image Visual Question Answering (VQA) scenarios.
-The core innovation lies in its **prefix-guided dynamic mixed-loss optimization strategy**.
-Task-specific prefixes (`<text_pair>`, `<instr>`, `<ocr>`, `<vqa_multi>`, `<vqa_single>`) are prepended to the input, signaling the data type and **dynamically triggering a corresponding, tailored loss function** (including InfoNCE, Triplet Loss, MSE, and direct cosine similarity maximization) for each sample.
-Final embeddings are extracted using **mean pooling** over the encoder's output tokens, capturing comprehensive semantic and visual information.
-The resulting 1024-dimensional embeddings exhibit nuanced semantic and visual understanding, significantly simplifying and enhancing downstream applications such as multimodal Retrieval-Augmented Generation (RAG), Graph RAG, cross-modal search, and complex document analysis, particularly within the Vietnamese language context, although it can certainly zero-shot for major languages likes English, Chinese and the likes.
+Modern multimodal systems often face challenges due to the complexity of managing separate embedding spaces for diverse data types (e.g., text, images).
+This can lead to representational fragmentation, cumbersome retrieval pipelines, and limitations in cross-modal reasoning.
+We introduce **viOmniQwen**, an advanced multimodal embedding model designed to generate **high-dimensional, unified representations** for images, text, and their arbitrary combinations within a single, cohesive vector space.

+Built upon the powerful **Qwen2-VL 2B** vision-language architecture, viOmniQwen employs a sophisticated contrastive learning framework.
+While inspired by approaches like ColPali, viOmniQwen introduces significant enhancements, particularly through its unique training methodology.
+The model is trained on a **large-scale, exceptionally diverse dataset exceeding 11 million samples**.
+This meticulously curated dataset strategically integrates challenging text-text semantic similarity pairs (with continuous scores), complex instruction-following data, and perhaps most distinctively, a vast collection of multi-image Optical Character Recognition (OCR) and Visual Question Answering (VQA) scenarios.

+The core algorithmic innovation lies in viOmniQwen's **prefix-guided dynamic mixed-loss optimization strategy**.
+Task-specific prefixes (`<text_pair>`, `<instr>`, `<ocr>`, `<vqa_multi>`, `<vqa_single>`) are prepended to the input, serving as cues to signal the data type.
+This mechanism **dynamically triggers a corresponding, tailored loss function** (including InfoNCE, Triplet Loss, MSE, and direct cosine similarity maximization) specifically designed for each sample type.

+Final embeddings are extracted using **mean pooling** over the encoder's output tokens, ensuring comprehensive capture of semantic and visual information.
+The resulting 1024-dimensional embeddings, derived from this rich data mixture and unique training strategy, exhibit nuanced semantic and visual understanding.
+This significantly simplifies and enhances downstream applications such as multimodal Retrieval-Augmented Generation (RAG), Graph RAG, cross-modal search, and complex document analysis.
+While demonstrating particularly strong performance in **Vietnamese** due to data focus, the model's multilingual training data (including substantial English and Chinese) facilitates effective zero-shot transfer capabilities to other languages.

 ---